masas112/Countdown_Website/README.md

 # Countdown Website

 ## Overview
-This TamperMonkey UserScript, named "Countdown Website," provides a countdown functionality with additional features.
-The script is designed to be executed on a specific Google Forms page.
+This TamperMonkey UserScript, named "Countdown Website" provides a countdown functionality with additional features.
+The script is designed to be executed on various Google Forms page.

 ## Features
 1. **Start Button:** The script initiates with a "MULAI" (Start) button that, when clicked, triggers the countdown and hides the start button.